Last Updated on March 11, 2023

 On our first European adventure, we fell in love with Rome.
-The city is full of great food to eat, charming neighbourhoods to get lost in, and classic sightseeing spots that are laced with so many layers of history.
+The city is full of great food to eat, charming neighborhoods to get lost in, and classic sightseeing spots that are laced with so many layers of history.
 Plus, it would be wrong to not acknowledge that its gelato and pasta sure is tasty.

 We love that the architecture has been so well preserved.
 It was an incredible feeling to stand among so much history.
 This is a feeling that you do not find in a lot of European cities that are taken over by wanting to become more modern.
 It is a feeling that you won’t soon forget.

 The Trevi fountain is one of the most impressive pieces of art that we have ever seen.
 It is mind-blowing to imagine the work and level of intelligence that was required to create something of such detail all those years ago.
 It is said that if you throw a coin over your shoulder into the water, you will be sure to return to Rome.
 We are hoping that will still hold true!
 Another impressive sight is the Colosseum.
 Built of concrete and stone, the structure is considered to be one of the greatest works of architecture and engineering.
-It is absolutely incredible to think about how old the amphitheatre is, what used to happen within the walls and how complete the remains are.
+It is absolutely incredible to think about how old the amphitheater is, what used to happen within the walls, and how complete the remains are.
 Also, what is a trip to the Vatican in Rome without seeing Michelangelo’s famed Sistine Chapel?

-There is so much more to Rome beyond the Colosseum, Trevi Fountain, Roman Forum and Vatican.
+There is so much more to Rome beyond the Colosseum, Trevi Fountain, Roman Forum, and the Vatican.
 We also found some interesting legends, such as The Mouth Of Truth.
 People believed that the mouth of the marble face would close if anyone put his hand in it and told a lie.
 The Holy Stairs were brought back from the Holy Land by St. Helena, the mother of Constantine the Great.
 The stairs are marble, but today are covered in wood to preserve them from the thousands of pilgrims who climb them on their knees.
 The Holy Steps are not allowed to be climbed on anything other than one’s knees.
 How fascinating to witness such history and beliefs all over the city.

 Rome deserves more than just a mad dash around to discover the most popular sights.
 We were, of course, impressed and wide-eyed with the main attractions.
 However, it was through taking the time to explore beyond those tourist attractions that we found a love for Rome.
 Take some time to wander randomly around Rome and you’ll see what we mean.
-Rome is one of our favourite travel destinations!
+Rome is one of our favorite travel destinations!

 South Africa is a beautiful and diverse country.
 It has fantastic beaches, dramatic mountain ranges and an incredible array of wildlife and, of course, the jewel in its crown, Cape Town, which has been voted the best city in the world time and time again.

-One of our favourite things to do in South Africa with the kids is to take a safari because South Africa offers the most family-friendly safaris in the world.
+One of our favorite things to do in South Africa with the kids is to take a safari because South Africa offers the most family-friendly safaris in the world.
 The kids will never forget this thrilling experience and it is so important to educate them on the conservation of these amazing animals.

-Visiting the wine farms in Stellenbosch and Franschhoek is also a favourite thing to do with kids.
+Visiting the wine farms in Stellenbosch and Franschhoek is also a favorite thing to do with kids.
 Many of the wine farms have excellent facilities for families, including outstanding play areas and family-friendly restaurants, but it’s really their picnics that we go for.

-There is nothing better on a hot summer’s day than to sit and enjoy high quality, locally sourced food and not have to worry about the kids’ table manners.
+There is nothing better on a hot summer’s day than to sit and enjoy high-quality, locally sourced food and not have to worry about the kids’ table manners.

 South Africa offers something for everyone and is a destination that can be visited over and over with something new to discover each time.
 We can’t wait to go back.